 Choose compute classes for Autopilot Pods

-This page shows you how to select specific compute classes to run workloads that have unique hardware requirements in your Google Kubernetes Engine (GKE) Autopilot clusters.
-Before you start, become familiar with the concept of compute classes in GKE Autopilot.
+This document shows you how to select specific compute classes to run workloads that have unique hardware requirements in your Google Kubernetes Engine (GKE) Autopilot clusters.
+Before reading this document, ensure that you're familiar with the concept of compute classes in GKE Autopilot.

 Overview of Autopilot compute classes